 The Seedling members, ages 5-9, have an ongoing connection with the Seedling's coordinator, as well as other staff members and volunteers, who are able to anecdotally and quantitatively track individual development through conversations and interactions on a daily basis with our online portfolio system.
 This information is included in their NYS mandated Quarterly Progress Reports.

 Members spend time here working on independent academic and hands – on, creative pursuits, playing music, taking classes or tutorials, and hanging out with their friends, Monday, Tuesday, Thursday, and Friday 8:30 AM – 3:30 PM.

 The classes and tutorials in Deep Root Center's ten week block schedule represent the interests of our students as well as staff members and volunteers.
-Youth are expected to choose a handful of classes each ten week block, use DRC in a meaningful way, and attend the Center at least two - three days each week.
+Youth are expected to choose a handful of classes each ten week block, use DRC in a meaningful way, and attend the Center at least three - four days each week.

-Student members will have the opportunity to participate in the Water, Woods, & Wild Wonders Program one day each week.
+Student members will have the opportunity to participate in the Water, Woods, & Wild Wonders Program every Tuesday.